 Program Cost and Funding Opportunities:

-The cost of 3-hour educational group sails is $1,500 and includes all costs associated with our boat-based educational programs.
+A 3-hour educational group sail costs $1,500 for K-12 groups and $2,000 for post-secondary groups.
+This includes all costs associated with our boat-based educational programs.
 Transportation costs are the responsibility of the group.

 Clearwater trips may be eligible for the following assistance programs: